 conventional treatment - treatment that is established as best medical practice, and is practised widely in the UK.
 It must also be clinically appropriate in terms of necessity, type, frequency, extent, duration and the facility or location where the treatment is provided.
-In addition, to meet our definition, it must approved by NICE (The National day-patient ◆ - a patient who is admitted to a hospital or day-patient unit because they need a period of medically supervised recovery, but does not occupy a bed overnight.

-Institute for Health and Care Excellence) as a treatment which may be used in routine practice.
+In addition, to meet our definition, it must approved by NICE (The National Institute for Health and Care Excellence) as a treatment which may be used in routine practice.
 Otherwise, it must have high quality clinical trial evidence proving it is effective and safe for the treatment of your medical condition (full criteria available on request).
 If the treatment is a drug, the drug must be: